There's plenty to see and do in Falmouth, and many of its hotels offer gorgeous views of the harbour

-Presiding over Carrick Roads, the River Fal’s estuary, Falmouth is an idyllic harbour town in the heart of Cornwall, offering everything from coastal walks and water sports to historic sites and Michelin-starred restaurants.
-These are the best hotels in Falmouth to book for your next visit.
+Falmouth is an idyllic harbour town in the heart of Cornwall, offering everything from coastal walks and watersports to historic sites and Michelin-starred restaurants.
+Culture Trips rounds up the best places you’ll want to stay on your next visit.

-Facing Gyllyngvase Beach, this chic, contemporary hotel is a far cry from the tacky seaside B&Bs that often spring to mind.
-Kitted out with soothing, oceanic colours, sleek king-size beds and walk-in rainfall showers, the rooms at St Michael’s offer a truly comfortable stay for the discerning traveller.
-Booking into a sea-facing room is a must, but the real jewel in the crown here is the spa, which features a 17-metre indoor pool and a bespoke treatment menu.
-Serving up incredible views and some of the best freshly caught seafood for miles around, an evening at resident Flying Fish restaurant will be one well spent.
+Facing Gyllyngvase beach, this chic, contemporary hotel is a far cry from the tacky seaside B&Bs that often spring to mind.
+Kitted out in soothing, nautical colours, with sleek king-size beds and walk-in rainfall showers, the rooms at St Michael’s offer a truly comfortable stay for the discerning traveller.
+Book into a sea-facing room, and be sure to indulge in the spa, which features a 17m indoor pool and a bespoke treatment menu.
+For evening dining, the Flying Fish restaurant not only has some of the best fresh seafood for miles, it also serves up pretty good views.

-Is it the south coast or is it Amalfi?
-At The Royal Duchy, it’s hard to tell thanks to the palm trees, marble floors and stunning sea views, which give it a distinctly exotic feel.
-Founded over 100 years ago, it’s one of Falmouth’s first hotels and still maintains its status as one of the best today.
-Golf lovers have full access to the hotel’s course, whilst those more inclined to recline will love the sprawling spa facilities.
-Head up to the sun terrace when the weather is fine and down into the Champagne bar when it takes a turn for the worse.
+With palm trees, marble floors and stunning sea views, this could be the Amalfi coast, not Cornwall.
+Founded more than 100 years ago, it’s one of Falmouth’s first hotels and still maintains its status as one of the best today.
+Golf lovers have full access to the hotel’s course, while those more inclined to recline will love the sprawling spa facilities.
+Head up to the sun terrace when the weather is fine and down into the champagne bar when it takes a turn for the worse.

-If you book a stay at the Greenbank, you’ll be treated to an uninterrupted view of the sailing boats, lapping shores and rugged coastline that make up Falmouth harbour.
+If you book a stay at the Greenbank, you’ll be treated to an uninterrupted view of the sailing boats, lapping shores and rugged coastline that make up Falmouth Harbour.
 For those who’d rather be on the waves than looking at them, there are several sailing options to satisfy your inner adventurer, from traditional Cornish sailing boats to Falmouth water taxis.
-With plush king-size beds, velvet armchairs and dark green brick tiled bathrooms, the rooms are anything but stuffy and old-fashioned.
-Featuring one of the best and most reasonably priced afternoon teas in the town and a cracking brunch menu, you certainly won’t go hungry at the Greenbank.
+With plush king-size beds, velvet armchairs and dark-green tiled bathrooms, the rooms are anything but stuffy.
+Featuring one of the best and most reasonably priced afternoon teas in town and a cracking brunch menu, you certainly won’t go hungry at the Greenbank.

 If you’ve come to Cornwall to soak in the county’s rich maritime history, Chain Locker is a good place to start.
-A restored 17th-century sailor’s tavern, the walls of both the pub and the bedrooms are peppered with memorabilia, photos and artwork collected over the past 300 years.
-Now one of the most popular pubs in Falmouth, its recent restoration has added new life to the rooms, which combine a rustic seaside charm with a modern flair.
+This restored 17th-century sailor’s tavern has peppered the walls of both the pub and the bedrooms with memorabilia, photos and artwork collected over the past 300 years.
+Now one of the most popular pubs in Falmouth, its recent restoration has added new life to the rooms, which combine a rustic seaside charm with modern flair.
 A new seafood restaurant has also been added, and it’s perfectly located to enjoy the shops, galleries and museums that Falmouth has to offer.